queryluke/masseffect-5e/static/data/tools/armorsmiths_workbench.md

 ### Activities
-With access to your workbench, you can perform one the following activities as part of a long rest.
+With access to your workbench, you can perform one of the following activities as part of a long rest.

 * __Install mod__.
 Install an armor mod into a piece of heavy or medium armor.
 * __Augment or repair armor__.
 Adjust a suit of heavy or medium armor to fit another race or repair a piece of used